-For the fall 2022 cycle the transfer quality assurance review was modified to select 100 random transfer files for a Quality Assurance Review.
-In addition, as has been the normal practice, all new readers received a QA review from another evaluation staff member.
+For the fall 2023 cycle, the transfer quality assurance review was modified to select 1,113 files for a Quality Assurance Review.
+In addition, as has been the normal practice, all new readers received a Quality Assurance Review from another evaluation staff member.